1uc/cicc-performance/README.md

 # cicc-performance
 Simple demo code to show problems when compiling many sin and cos functions.

+NOTE: This is a confirmed bug in CUDA 6.5.
+It is fixed in CUDA 7.0.

 ## Steps to reproduce
 1. `git clone https://github.com/1uc/cicc-performance.git`
 2. `time make fast`